gemfury/gemfury/README.md

 ### Use it with RubyGems command-line

-To use it with the regular RubyGems commands, you can add it as a source with the following command:
+To use it with the regular RubyGems commands, you can add it as a source with the following command.
+This command will store your Gemfury source in your _~/.gemrc_ file for future use.

     $ gem sources -a https://gems.gemfury.com/j8e6n7n5n3y09/

-This command will store your Gemfury source in your _~/.gemrc_ file for future use.
 You can also do a one-time install with:

     $ gem install private-gem --source https://gems.gemfury.com/j8e6n7n5n3y09/